azieren/DevEv-BackEnd/README.md

 ```bash
 python merge_attention.py [--output_file OUTPUT_FILE] [--head_pos HEAD_POS] [--head_or HEAD_OR]
 ```
-- `output_file`: Directory path where 3D pose files will be written
+- `output_file`: Attentiln file where 3D pose files will be written
 - `head_pos`: Attention files with head and hand position to copy from
 - `head_or`: Attention files with head orientation to copy from